vorburger/vorburger-dotfiles-bin-etc/README.md

 To fix _Error loading webview: Error: Could not register service workers: NotSupportedError: Failed to register a ServiceWorker for scope ('...'): The user denied permission to use Service Worker_, [allow third-party cookies](https://stackoverflow.com/q/72498891/421602); e.g. on Chrome, add `[*.]github.dev` _Including third-party cookies_ on chrome://settings/cookies.

-[Your GitHub Codespaces](https://github.com/codespaces) (only future, not existing) will be initialied by [bootstrap.sh](bootstrap.sh).
+[Your GitHub Codespaces](https://github.com/codespaces) (only future, not existing) will be initialized by [bootstrap.sh](bootstrap.sh), as per [this list of file names](https://docs.github.com/en/codespaces/setting-your-user-preferences/personalizing-github-codespaces-for-your-account#dotfiles).

 Check if it is still running with `tail -f /workspaces/.codespaces/.persistedshare/creation.log`.
 If NOK, or to update:

     cd /workspaces/.codespaces/.persistedshare/dotfiles/
     ./bootstrap.sh